walkerlj0/Selenium_Course_Example_Code/content/chapters/keyboard-keys.md

 ## Outro

 If you have a specific element that you want to issue key presses to, then finding the element first is the way to go.
 But if you don't have a receiving element, or you need to string together multiple key presses, then the action builder is what you should reach for.

-Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip!

 Happy Testing!